 The adoption of easily configurable backup and DR solutions is a good starting point.
 However, it is also recommended to rely on an infrastructure reserved for DR purposes.
 With the right infrastructure for Disaster Recovery and backup schedule, companies can restore their backups and replicas in a different location faster, in case of an emergency in the primary data center.

 Georeplication for better business continuity

-Moreover, to make Disaster Recovery easier for our customers, at Stackscale we georeplicate network storage volumes by default.
-In addition to offering volume specially designed for backups and archival.
-Since we strongly recommend to rely on geographically distant backups to be protected against a wider range of emergencies.
+Moreover, to make Disaster Recovery easier for our customers, at Stackscale we georeplicate network storage volumes by default; in addition to offering volumes which are specially designed for backups and archival.
+We do so because we strongly recommend to rely on geographically distant backups to be protected against a wider range of emergencies.
 We do so by leveraging our data centers network in Europe.
 Stackscale currently has three data centers in Madrid and two data centers in Amsterdam.

 To sum up, to guarantee business continuity, it is essential for companies to rely on high-quality data centers and to design and maintain a DRP adapted to their project.
 Service providers deliver a best-efforts service.
 So, they do everything possible to fix what can be fixed whenever a fire or any other disaster happens in their data center.
 However, that does not exempt businesses from having their own Disaster Recovery plans.